 A Comparison of Food Storage Apps

-So I went on a mission and discovered three inventory apps that seemed the most likely candidates for my purposes to determine the best food storage app.
+So I went on a mission and found three inventory apps that seemed the most likely candidates for my purposes to determine the best food storage app.

 Food Storage and Pantry Check work in similar ways.
-You can either scan package barcodes or manually enter items into the app to create an inventory that helps you to rotate and restock.
+You can either scan package barcodes or manually enter items into the app to create an inventory that helps you rotate and restock.
 This is a huge help if you stock up on freeze-dried food.
-You’re investing money for that long-term food storage and need a way to always know what you have and where it’s stored.
+You’re investing real money in that long-term food storage, and you need a way to always know what you have and where it’s stored.

 The Pros and Cons

-That left Pantry Check and Food Storage.
-I compared their usability by inputting the same twenty items and then playing around with the features.
-I discovered fairly quickly that while they are similar, Pantry Check is easier and faster to use.
+I discovered fairly quickly that while they’re similar, Pantry Check is easier and faster to use.
 Plus, it has a beautiful visual system where you can see a picture of the exact brand and packaging of your item.
-This helps when you are looking through your shelves to find the specific item that is about to expire.
-Pantry Check also had more ways to search and locate items and a feature where you can backtrack and see you if already entered an item.
+This helps when you’re scanning your shelves to find the specific item that’s about to expire.
+Pantry Check also had more ways to search and locate items, plus a feature that lets you backtrack and see whether you’ve already entered an item.

-If you don’t want to pay for an ongoing service, you should know that both apps function similarly.
-They both use a phone to scan or manually input and export items, add expiration dates, and note the location of an item.
-Also, both have a handy feature that allows you to quickly add items to a shopping list for restocking.
-Food Storage still does the job, it’s just not quite as user-friendly.
-There may be other good ones out there as well, I just selected the three apps that looked the best suited for my purposes.
+If you’d rather not pay for an ongoing service, know that both apps function similarly.
+Both let you scan or manually input and export items, add expiration dates, and note item locations.
+Both also have a handy feature for quickly adding items to a shopping list for restocking.
+Food Storage still gets the job done, it’s just not quite as user-friendly.

 My Preference

-Disclaimer: Neither I nor anyone on Team Survival Mom is affiliated with these apps or their creators and receives no benefit for recommending them.
+Disclaimer: I am not affiliated with these apps or their creators and receive no benefit for recommending them.
 It is simply my opinion based on my experience.

 The Best Food Storage App Is…